After Winning The World Series, Red Sox Fans In Dodger Stadium Celebrating By Chanting ‘Yankees Suck’

 — Baseball King™ (@BasebaIlKing) September 16, 2018

-Red Sox fans will get another chance to break out the “Yankees suck” chant later this week when the team returns to Boston for the World Series parade.
+Red Sox fans will get another chance to break out the “Yankees suck” chant later this week when the team returns to Boston for the World Series Championship parade.